nautilusrobot/blog/_posts/2024-09-01-building_mission.md

 top:
 ---

-Coach Wei has preapreed a lot of learning materials (how to code) for us.
+Coach Wei has prepared a lot of learning materials (how to code) for us.

 Most of us are more intertested to build all the missions.
 But hey, this is most important first step, right?